blahDL/custom-deputy-ui/readme.md

 ```
 npm install
 ```

+## Running the site

-3. Run the web server
+Run the web server
 ```
 npm start
 ```
-4. Browse to http://localhost:8080/ in your web browser
+Browse to http://localhost:8080/ in your web browser

 ## Installing the windows service